 (breathe, steady and evenly) What obstacles have you overcome… what have you gained?
 Where have you surprised yourself in your strength?

-Take some time with this, We’ll squeeze every last bit of goodness from 2017 before moving on.
+What are the important changes you’ll bring forward into the new year.
+What are the high points, peak moments, sweet memories you’ll savor.
+Take some time with this, We’ll squeeze every last bit of goodness from 2019 before moving on.
 These waves live on.

 You’re doing great.
 Keep going!
 Here’s where it gets fun.
 Label the third sheet: